xenostar/documentation/source/content/guides/drupal-8-simplesamlphp.md

 <Callout title="Note" type="info">

-The following tutorial assumes that you are on a linux based computer or a Mac.
+The following tutorial assumes that you are using a Linux-based operating system or MacOS.

 </Callout>